 2. Set aside time to schedule your time

 Sound confusing?
 Bear with me.
 Take a day every week or month to sit down, go through your calendar, add your tasks for the week ahead of you, and delete or extend past deadlines.
-I personally sit down at 6 o’clock every Sunday night to list everything I need to do, down to the hours for each day.
-You don’t have to go this crazy; just see what works for you!
+This could mean sitting down at 6 o’clock every Sunday night to list everything you need to do, down to the hours for each day.
+Be creative; see what works for you!

 3. Color code

 Color code events by importance or relevance to each other.
 For example, all work events in red, family/friend gatherings in blue, doctor appointments in yellow, and so on.
 You can also set alerts on your phone or computer for an extra nudge!

 4. Schedule high-priority tasks before everything else